How Much Is My Car Worth Today

 “Put Your Money Where Your Mouth Is” so they say!

-If your car has money owing on it, or if it is on the repairable write-off register, this makes your car much less valuable and much harder to sell.
+If your car has money owing on it by someone else, or if it is on the repairable write-off register, this makes your car much less valuable and much harder to sell.

 Another way of estimating how much your car is worth is to survey the market.